-Common Pipistrelle (Pipistrellus pipistrellus), Soprano Pipistrelle (P. pygmaeus), Leisler's Bat (Nyctalus leisleri), Daubenton's Bat (Myotis daubentonii) and Nathusius's Pipistrelle (Pipistrellus nathusii), have all been recorded in Dublin Port in the vicinity of the proposed works (NBDC, 2024).
-A preliminary bat roost suitability assessment undertaken by ROD ecologists in 2023 did not identify and structures or trees in the vicinity of the proposed works with the potential to support roosting bats.
-Bat activity surveys, conducted by ROD between June - September 2022 recorded Common Pipistrelle, Soprano Pipistrelle and Leisler's Bat in the area of the proposed works.
+Common Pipistrelle (Pipistrellus pipistrellus), Soprano Pipistrelle (P. pygmaeus) and Leisler's Bat (Nyctalus leisleri), have all been recorded in Dublin Port in the vicinity of the Works (NBDC, 2023).
+A preliminary bat roost suitability assessment undertaken by ROD ecologists in 2023 did not identify and structures or trees in the vicinity of the Works with the potential to support roosting bats.
+Bat activity surveys, conducted by ROD between June - September 2022 recorded Common Pipistrelle, Soprano Pipistrelle and Leisler's Bat in the area of the Works.

-Given the nature, timing and location of the proposed works, as well as existing ambient visual and noise disturbance levels in the area, there will be no significant impacts on bat species as a result of the proposed works.
-Therefore, as a result of this conclusion, there will be no offence to bat species under Section 51 of the Habitats Regulations as a result of the proposed works.
+Given the nature, timing and location of the Works, as well as existing ambient visual and noise disturbance levels in the area, there will be no significant impacts on bat species as a result of the Works.
+Therefore, as a result of this conclusion, there will be no offence to bat species under Section 51 of the Habitats Regulations as a result of the Works.